Vocal resonation: The pharynx

 The pharynx is the most important resonator by virtue of its position, size, and degree of adjustability.
 It is the first cavity of any size through which the product of the laryngeal vibrator passes; the other supraglottal cavities have to accept whatever the pharynx passes on to them.
 Greene states:

 "The supraglottic resonators being in the main muscular and moveable structures must be voluntarily controlled to produce conditions of optimal resonance either by varying degrees of tension in their walls, or by alterations in the size of their orifices and cavities during the articulatory movements."

 The oral cavity

 The oral cavity is the second most effective resonator.

+The shape and placement of the tongue drastically changes the shape of this resonator.
+The size of the resonator is also decided by the jaw's degree of opening or closing of the mouth.
+Finally, the lips shape a final filter on the sound, completing the final step of the "oral resonance."

 The nasal cavity

 The nasal cavity is the third most effective resonator.

 The sinuses

 In spite of being traditionally referred to as resonators by many singers and teachers, the sinuses consist of small closed air pockets, not acoustically connected to the vocal tract, and with no proven role in voice resonance.
 One could argue that head surface and deeper nerves close to the sinuses may detect passive vibrations entailed by the voice generated and transmitted across the vocal tract.
 These sensations might support the preservation of the image of the sinuses as effective resonators.